 In 1990, the Swiss housing stock comprised 3.2 million dwellings.
-In 2016, it was at least a third larger.
+In 2017, it was 40% larger.
 Data on the annual growth of dwellings can be found on the construction statistics page.

 Marked differences can be observed regarding the construction period of dwellings and of the buildings in which they are located.

-In Switzerland, in 2016, almost one dwelling in four is located in a single-family house.
-In urban regions or regions close to an urban centre, multi-family houses are the most common type of accommodation: two out of five dwellings are located in buildings with more than six dwellings.
+In Switzerland, in 2017, almost one dwelling in four is located in a single-family house.
+In urban regions or regions close to an urban centre, multi-family houses are the most common type of accommodation: almost half of all dwellings are located in buildings with more than six dwellings.